gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Elementary Methods in Number Theory** by *M. B. Nathanson*: The part 3 of this book gives a good introduction to additive aspects of analytic number theory.
 I haven't spent much time on this book since I don't enjoy analysis in general.
 * **Number Theory 2: Introduction to Class Field Theory** by *Kazuya Kato, Nobushige Kurokawa and Takeshi Saito*: I haven't read this book, but in Prof. C.S.
 Rajan's opinion this is one of the best inroduction to class field theory.
 I know very little about class field theory, most of what I know can be found in the first part of Serre's "A Course in Arithmetic".
 * **Algebraic Number Theory** by *Jürgen Neukirch*: A really nice second introduction to algebraic number theory for someone interested in arithmetic geometry.
 This book nicely interlaces algebraic geometry with algebraic number theory.

+## Algebraic Geometry ##

+* **Basic Algebraic Geometry (vol. 1 and 2)** by *Igor Shafarevich*: A very nice introductory text for someone who is also interested in number theory.
+Initially, the subject is motivated using examples from number theory.
+* **Principles of Algebraic Geometry** by *Joe Harris and Phillip Griffiths*: The only available introductory text on complex algebraic geometry.
+Not at all a good book for self study, my whole master's thesis was an attempt to understand 14 pages of this book (pp. 34-47).
+However, the collection of ideas is worth the effort.
+You might find the following texts useful for background reading:
+  * **Foundations of Differentiable Manifolds and Lie Groups** by *W. F. Warner*: Chapter 5 where the equivalence of Cech cohomology to sheaf cohomology is discussed.
+  * **Algebraic Curves and Riemann Surfaces** by *Rick Miranda*: Chapter IX for the definiton and basic properties of Cech cohomology.
+  * **Topological Methods in Algebraic Geometry** by *Friedrich Hirzebruch*: Section 2 for the realtion between Cech and de Rham cohomology.
+  * **Complex Geometry** by *Daniel Huybrechts*: The first two chapters of this book cover the necessary complex analysis and complex manifolds background needed for Griffiths-Harris.
+Especially the proof of $\overline{\partial}$-Poincare lemma.
+The proof of Poincare lemma can be found in Munkres' "Analysis on Manifolds".
+  * **Differential Analysis on Complex Manifolds** by *R. O. Wells*: For understanding vector bundles and more.
+  * **From Holomorphic Functions to Complex Manifolds** by *Fritzsche and Grauert*: For analytic subvariety properties.
+  * **Analytic Functions of Several Complex Variables** by *Gunning and Rossi*: The necessary background about several variable complex valued functions, and a detailed proof of proof of $\overline{\partial}$-Poincare lemma.
+  * **Function Theory of Several Complex Variables** by *S. G. Krantz*: The proof of Dolbeault theorem for $\mathbb{C}^n$ is discussed in section 6.3.
+* **Algebraic Geometry** by *Hartshorne*: This is a standard text, everyone has to solve its exercises.
+Qing Liu's "Algebraic Geometry and Arithmetic Curves" might be of some help intially since the first chapter about commutative algebra and sheaf theory are well written.